 - 1. Application and acceptance to Clayton State University. - 2.
 Completion of a minimum of 45 semester credit hours of the required 60 hours of lower division work with a minimum institutional GPA of 2.50 at the time of application.
 This completed coursework must include two courses in English composition, CHEM 1151-1152 including labs (or another acceptable science sequence), MATH 1101 or higher, and at least one course in the social sciences.
 Note: All lower division course work must be completed with a minimum GPA of 2.50 and grades of C (or K or S) or better in all natural and behavioral science and math courses prior to enrollment in any upper division nursing course.
 Candidates who are not able to complete these requirements should wait to apply to the program. - Completion of the separate application to the basic licensure track BSN Program.
-Application deadlines are announced by the School of Nursing.
+Application deadlines are announced by the department.
 (All supporting materials, including transcripts and required letters, must be received no later than two weeks after the application deadline.
-Incomplete applications, including those incomplete due to failure to submit supporting documents, will not be considered). - Submission of transcripts for all work completed at any college or university other than Clayton State.
-(For additional information, consult the "Guidelines for Transfer of Nursing Course Credit" available from the School of Nursing). - 5.
+Incomplete applications, including those incomplete due to failure to submit supporting documents, will not be considered.) - 4.
+Submission of transcripts for all work completed at any college or university other than Clayton State.
+(For additional information, consult the "Guidelines for Transfer of Nursing Course Credit" available from the School of Health Sciences). - 5.
 Successful completion of the Regents' Test for applicants who do not hold a previous baccalaureate degree. - 6.
 Satisfactory completion of the admissions interview. - 7.
 Satisfactory completion of the Nursing Entrance Examination (NET).
-Full details on this requirement are available on the web or from the program advisor. - 8.
+Full details on this requirement are available on the web or from the Department of Nursing. - 8.
 Evidence of satisfactory overall health status consistent with the performance standards for nursing. - 9.
 The Admission and Progression Committee will also review the application of all basic licensure students applying to re-enter the program. - 10.
 Students who have attended another nursing education program at any time are required to indicate such attendance on their application.
 Failure to disclose this information may lead to dismissal even after matriculation.
 If the applicant has attended another nursing program, regardless of dates of attendance, a letter of good standing from the program administrator is required to complete the application process.
 Students who have been dismissed from another nursing education program are ineligible for admission to the Clayton State program.
 Students who have been suspended from another program due to academic or clinical performance will be considered on a case-by-case basis.

 - Applications of students with a one-year break in the completion of their program of study will be reviewed by the Admission and Progression Committee. - 12.
 Applicants should be aware that many clinical placement facilities require criminal background checks and/or drug screenings and will not allow individuals to enter their facilities for clinical practice without a clear outcome.
 Students may be required to pay for the cost of the criminal background checks and/or drug screenings required by the clinical facilities.
-Any student who thinks there may be an applicable situation should speak with the Associate Dean of Nursing when admitted to the program. - 13.
+Any student who thinks there may be an applicable situation should speak with the Department Head when admitted to the program. - 13.
 Applicants should also be aware that state examining boards have the right to refuse licensure to any individual.
 Applicants for the NCLEX-RN exam who have been arrested or convicted of a misdemeanor or felony are required to disclose such violations on the application to take the NCLEX-RN exam.
-Any student who thinks he or she may have an applicable situation should speak with the Associate Dean of Nursing upon admission to the program or contact the Board of Nursing for further information. - 14.
-Students participating in Clayton State University's Honors Program are guaranteed admission to the BSN program when they meet the minimum admission standards.
-Candidates under this category must complete the nursing program application process by the deadlines established each year.
-Guaranteed admission is contingent upon continuing to meet the Honors program eligibility through the time of program admission.
+Any student who thinks he or she may have an applicable situation should speak with the Department Head upon admission to the program or contact the Board of Nursing for further information.